hafizhmh/STNK-TA_APIserver/README.md

 # STNK-TA_APIserver

-This API server provides drivers to MongoDB Collections and provides Henon's Map and Arnold's Map generation for image encryption.
+This program is part of Final Project Capstone Design mandated as graduation requirement of Bachelor of Engineering program at Institut Teknologi Bandung.
+The whole project consists of this repository as the backend and a Flutter aplication as the frontend.
+This API server provides drivers to MongoDB Collections and provides Henon's Map and Arnold's Map generation for image encryption that are used to safely upload and store image from the Android application.

 ## Path:
 * `/api/verify`